Daki404/PS/README.md

 # PS
-I want to become an algorithm hack master. ＿φ( °-°)/
+I want to become an algorithm master. ＿φ( °-°)/

 This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).